THE PRODUCT

 Video conferencing built around the same identity model.
 WebRTC under the hood, recording stored in the file pillar (versioned, ACL'd), transcription processed by an in-platform model (not sent to a third party).
 Calendar integration via CalDAV / Exchange / Google Calendar.

-The AI agent can join a meeting (with the host's consent), transcribe, summarise, extract action items, and post them into the relevant chat channel — all under the host's identity and audit trail.
+The AI Worker can join a meeting (with the host's consent), transcribe, summarise, extract action items, and post them into the relevant chat channel — all under the host's identity and audit trail.
 Recordings are retained per the per-tenant retention policy.

 Collaborative document editing.
 Real-time co-editing, comment threads, suggestion mode, version history.
 Markdown-first internally; exports to DOCX, PDF, HTML.
 Templates for the common business document types (proposal, contract, report, brief).

-THE AGENT MODEL
+THE AI WORKFORCE MODEL

 This means three things at runtime: